The strong Atiyah and L\"uck approximation conjectures for one-relator groups: Acknowledgments

 \section{Acknowledgments}

 This paper is partially supported by the grant MTM2017-82690-P of the Spanish MINECO and by the ICMAT Severo Ochoa project SEV-2015-0554.

-We would like to thank Fabian Henneke and Dawid Kielak for suggesting that our argument can be used to prove that the class of torsion-free groups satisfying the Atiyah conjecture is closed by extensions by locally indicable groups.
-We are also very grateful to Javier S\'anchez for useful discussions and to Fabian Henneke for many comments on a previous version of this paper.
+We would like to thank Fabian Henneke and Dawid Kielak for suggesting that our argument can be used to prove that the class of torsion-free groups satisfying the Atiyah conjecture is closed under extensions by locally indicable groups.
+We are also very grateful to Javier S\'anchez for useful discussions, to Fabian Henneke for many comments on a previous version of this paper and to an anonymous referee for a thorough reading of the paper and useful suggestions.